eniehack/pleroma-docker/README.md

 # Pleroma-Docker (Unofficial)

-Note: There's a revive effort going on in #1 and #3.<br>
+Note: There's a revive effort going on in #5.<br>
-Check them out and try `develop` if you feel adventurous.
+Check it out and try `develop` if you feel adventurous.

 <hr>